mbrownnycnyc/cka/cka.md

   * control plane node provides services to the cluster
   * working nodes need access to the API server
 * API server: tcp 6443, used by all cluster items (and admin via `kubectl`)
-* etcd: tcp 2379-2380, used by API server and any etcd replicas
+* `etcd`: tcp 2379-2380, used by API server and any etcd replicas
 * Scheduler: tcp 10251, used by itself only (localhost)
 * Controller Manager: tcp 10252, used by itself only (localhost)
-* kubelet: tcp 10250, control plane services
+* `kubelet`: tcp 10250, control plane services
   * worker nodes also run kubelets, tcp 10250, control plane needs access to worker node's kubelets
   * NodePort service: tcp 30000-32767, used by components that need access to the services published on the NodePorts
     * NodePort service: exposes `services` via ports on each node in cluster, and port ranges are allocated from the tcp port range.